western-logo

-Branch 1: Mental Health Counseling
+Branch 1: clinical Mental Health Counseling program

 1 in 5

-Adults in the US suffer from some form of mental illness.*
+adults in the US suffer from some form of mental illness.

 67%